LeeWhite187/OGA.AppSettings.Writeable/README.md

 ## Description
 This library contains the classes and logic necessary for runtime-update of json config files that are consumed by ConfigurationBuilder.
-This allows json files, such as appsettings.json, to be edited from a REST call, and changes take immediate effect.
+This allows json files, such as appsettings.json (loaded by a NET Core service), to be edited from within the service, and changes take immediate effect.

 ## Installation
 OGA.AppSettings.Writeable is available via NuGet: